ravithejaburugu/ravitest/README.md

 `Docker run {image} python dbPedia.py {Azure host} {Azure key} {CKAN host} {CKAN key} {Dataset group}`

-When Once run the script should load data into Azure and CKAN storage.
+Once run, the script should load the data into Azure and CKAN storage.
 Please verify to make sure the data is loaded.

-Note: Some of the larger dump file may take longer time to load.
+..* Note: Some of the larger dump files may take longer to load.